yogeshmpandey/yogeshmpandey.github.io/_posts/2017-11-27-Backpacking-Europe-Milan.md

 <img src="https://i.imgur.com/kGvwbxg.jpg" alt="logo">
 >Sit here and admire the Duomo

 It’s an astonishing gothic confection of white pink marble that dominates Cathedral Square.
 Literally, it took my breath away.
-So just sat there, near the fountain, gasped, and looked at it for half an hour.
+So just sat there, near this :point_up: fountain, gasped, and looked at it for half an hour.

 On the right is the Museum that holds various famous artefacts related to the Duomo.